Self consistent transfer operators. Invariant measures, convergence to equilibrium, linear response and control of the statistical properties: Statistical stability and linear response for nonlinear perturbations

 \end{itemize}

 Then we have the following Linear Response formula

 \end{theorem}

-\begin{remark} The assumption $(LR3)$ on the existence of the resolvent is asked only for the unperturbed transfer operator, which is linear.
+\begin{remark} The assumption $(LR1)$ on the existence of the resolvent is asked only for the unperturbed transfer operator, which is linear.
 This allows a large class of perturbations.
-In many systems it will result from the presence of a spectral gap (compactness or quasi-compactness of $\mathcal{L}_{0}$ acting on $B_{w}$). \end{remark}
+In many systems this assumption will result from the presence of a spectral gap (compactness or quasi-compactness of $\mathcal{L} _{0}$ acting on $B_{w}$). \end{remark}